New Zealand-Trained Applicants

 Providing your application is received with all the required documentation and the full registration fee payment, your application will be processed within 10 working days and you can expect to receive confirmation of registration within 15 working days from the day your application was received by the Board.

-Once your registration has been granted you must apply to the Board for an APC in order to practise legally in New Zealand.
+Once your registration has been confirmed and prior to you commencing employment in New Zealand, you must apply for an Annual Practising Certificate (APC) in order to practise legally in New Zealand.

-You can apply for your APC online, by clicking on the button found on the Board’s website and follow the instructions.
+You can apply for your APC online, by clicking on the ‘Renew your APC’ button.